snowplow/snowplowanalytics.com/_posts/2019-02-12-entity-resolution-with-graphs/index.md

 ## Next up in the series

-We return to the topic of schemaing our chosen denormalised graph model.
+We return to the topic of schema'ing our chosen denormalized graph model.

 [modelling-page-view-events-as-a-graph]: https://snowplowanalytics.com/blog/2018/08/13/modelling-page-view-events-as-a-graph
 [modeling-events-through-entity-snapshotting]: https://snowplowanalytics.com/blog/2015/01/18/modeling-events-through-entity-snapshotting